-3.2.1 The EU Code of Conduct applies to ALL arms exports by Member States.
-Thus a priori Criterion 2 applies to exports to all recipient countries without any distinction.
-However, because Criterion 2 establishes a link with the respect for human rights by the recipient country, special attention should be given to arms exports to countries where there are indications of human rights violations.

-3.2.2 Information sources: A common EU base of information sources available to all Member States consists of EU HOMs reports, EU human rights fact sheets and in certain cases EU Council statements/conclusions on the respective recipient countries.
+- 3.2.1 Common Position 2008/944/CFSP applies to all exports of military technology or equipment by Member States, and to dual use items as specified in Article 6 of the Common Position.
+Thus a priori Criterion Two applies to exports to all recipient countries without any distinction.
+However, because Criterion Two establishes a link with the respect for human rights as well as respect for international humanitarian law in the country of final destination, special attention should be given to exports of military technology or equipment to countries where there are indications of human rights violations or violations of international humanitarian law. - 3.2.2 Information sources: A common EU base of information sources available to all Member States consists of EU HOMs reports, EU human rights fact sheets and in certain cases EU Council statements/conclusions on the respective recipient countries.
 These documents normally already take into account information available from other international bodies and information sources.
-However, because of the essential case-by- case analysis and the specificity of each licence application, additional information might be obtained as appropriate from:

-- Member States diplomatic missions and other governmental institutions, - Documentation from the United Nations, the ICRC and other international and regional bodies, - Reports from international NGOs, - Reports from local human rights NGOs and other reliable local sources, - Information from civil society.
+However, because of the essential case-by-case analysis and the specificity of each licence application, additional information might be obtained as appropriate from: - Member States diplomatic missions and other governmental institutions, - Documentation from the United Nations, the ICRC and other international and regional bodies, - Reports from international NGOs, - Reports from local human rights NGOs and other reliable local sources, - Information from civil society.